nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 Upon clicking it, you should notice Wireshark has now opened in a tab in your VS Code window.

-If you inititate another ping, you should see the ICMP packets on the link.
+If you initiate another ping, you should see the ICMP packets on the link.

 /// admonition | How does this work?
     type: question